-Basically Topkhane Ka Rasta, Char Darwaza, Idgah, Chandpole Bazar, Sanganer, and Shastrinagar are the manufacturers of Jaipuri Quilt or Razai.
+There is a huge Jaipuri Razai market in Jaipur.
+Topkhane Ka Rasta, Char Darwaza, Idgah, Chandpole Bazar, Sanganer, and Shastrinagar are the manufacturers of Jaipuri Quilt or Razai.
 They sell most of their stock in the bazaars of the walled city.

 What is the price range of Jaipuri Razai

-The price of a Jaipuri Quilt relies upon what type of fabric or cotton is they use, and also the technique used for carding and stitching.
+The price of a Jaipuri Quilt relies upon what type of fabric or cotton they use, and also the technique used for carding and stitching.
 A single Jaipuri Razai price can cost from a couple of hundred rupees to more than a couple of thousand rupees.
 There are three types of quilt, cotton, velvet, and silk.
 Among all three types of quilts, the velvet ones are the costliest.

 For a single bed quilt you may need to pay 500-600 INR and for a good quality cotton double bed, king size quilt, be ready to pay about 1500 INR.
 The rates may go high up to 3500 INR for designer stuff.